JSchlensok/VespaG/README.md

 ### Examples
 After installing the dependencies above and cloning the **VespaG** repo, you can try out the following examples:
 - Run VespaG without precomputed embeddings for the example fasta file with 3 sequences in `data/example/example.fasta`:
-    - `python -m vespag predict -i data/example/example.fasta`.
+    - `vespag predict -i data/example/example.fasta`.
 This will save a CSV file for each sequence in the folder `./output`
 - Run VespaG with precomputed embeddings for the example fasta file with 3 sequences in `data/example/example.fasta`:
-    - `python -m vespag predict -i data/example/example.fasta -e output/esm2_embeddings.h5 --single-csv`.
+    - `vespag predict -i data/example/example.fasta -e output/esm2_embeddings.h5 --single-csv`.
 This will save a single CSV file for all sequences in the folder `./output`

 ### Re-training VespaG
 VespaG uses [DVC](https://dvc.org/) for pipeline orchestration and [WandB](https://wandb.ai/) for experiment tracking.

 Using WandB is optional; a username and project for WandB can be specified in `params.yaml`.